AlexBangkok83/trampolin_web_backup/docs/api-reference.md

 Endpoints that require authentication are protected using NextAuth.js.
 Authenticated requests must include a valid session cookie.
 Unauthenticated requests to protected endpoints will receive a `401 Unauthorized` response.

+### Authentication Flow

+The application uses NextAuth.js to handle user authentication.
+The flow is as follows:

+1.  **Login Request**: The user submits their credentials via the `/api/auth/signin` endpoint.
+2.  **Session Creation**: Upon successful authentication, a session is created, and a secure, HTTP-only cookie is sent to the client.
+3.  **Authenticated Requests**: For all subsequent requests to protected API routes, the client must include this session cookie.
+The backend validates the cookie to authorize the request.
+4.  **OAuth**: For social logins, the user is redirected to the OAuth provider.
+After authorization, the provider redirects back to `/api/auth/callback/[provider]`, where a session is established.

+---

+## API Versioning

+Currently, the API is not versioned.
+All endpoints are considered to be on version 1.
+Future versions will be introduced with a path prefix, such as `/api/v2/`.

+---

+## Rate Limiting

+Rate limiting is not yet implemented.
+When added, details about the rate limits will be included here.
+Requests that exceed the rate limit will receive a `429 Too Many Requests` response.

 ---

 ## Auth